 - Heterogeneous Re-ID by matching person images across heterogeneous modalities.
 This includes re-identification between depth and RGB images, text-to-image re-identification, visible-to-infrared re-identification, and cross-resolution re-identification.

 - End-to-end Re-ID from the raw images or videos.
-This alleviates the reliance on the additional step for bounding boxes generation.
+This alleviates the reliance on the additional step for bounding box generation.

 - Noise-robust Re-ID.
 This includes partial Re-ID with heavy occlusion, Re-ID with sample noise caused by detection or tracking errors, and Re-ID with label noise caused by annotation error.